pixee/docs/docs/configuring.md

 Users may set Pixeebot preferences at either the organization or repository levels.

-1. **Repository Preferences:**
+1. **Repository preferences:**
    Create a `pixeebot.yaml` file in the `.github` directory of the target repository.
 Preferences in the target repository will take precedence over other preferences.

-2. **Organization-Wide preferences:**
+2. **Organization-wide preferences:**
    Alternatively, you can create the `pixeebot.yaml` file in the `.github` directory of your `.github` repository.
-This will serve as a global preferences that applies to multiple repositories.
+This will serve as the global preferences that apply to all repositories in this installation.

 ## Properties